IanBans/wire-validation-tool/README.md

 The initial release of this program will read in a bill of materials for a set of wiring harnesses and trace the wires present.
 The list of wires will be output in a table containing information about the wire, and possibly indicating error conditions.

+<h2>Scope of Subsequent Releases</h2>
-<h2>Subsequent additions to this program may allow wire lengths to be read in by image recognition software, and may check for more complex error conditions.</h2>
+Subsequent additions to this program may allow wire lengths to be read in by image recognition software, and may check for more complex error conditions.

 <h2>Limitations and Exclusions</h2>
+This program will not be able to design, edit, or visually display wiring harness schematics.